Home » Car hire Malta » Car hire from Malta airport

 Luqa Malta International Airport is located around 9 kilometres from the capital city, Valletta and its bustling city centre, which is around a 15- to 20-minute short drive.

-The most popular airlines that currently fly to and from Malta are KM Malta Airlines, Malta Air and EasyJet.
+The most popular airlines that currently fly to and from Malta are KM Malta Airlines, Malta Air (sub-brand of Ryanair) and EasyJet.

 Now that you have a rental car in mind for your holiday to the Mediterranean island of Malta, here are a few places to explore.